We’ll be happy to assist you any way we can with your outdoor radiant heat furnace project!

 Radiant floor heat is more efficient because it heats you directly.
 The room’s humidity is also more ideal.
 It gradually releases radiant energy to the cool objects in the room.
 The warmth is greater at floor level and decreases as it reaches the ceiling.
 This is both more comfortable (Your head feels cooler and your feet are warmer) This type of heating is not new!
 It goes back to the Roman Times, and is still a very popular way to heat in Europe.

 Think about installing radiant floor heat in your new or existing home.
-The benefits of this superior heating system include, even warmth, higher efficiency, quieter, cleaner, cozier and healthier heating!
+The benefits of this superior heating system include, even warmth, higher efficiency, quieter, cleaner, cozier, adds value to your home, and healthier heating!

 A new construction we usually recommend that you put Pex pipe in your flooring.
-This can either be on the sub-floor or underneath the sub-floor, with the finished material on top – be it ceramic for porcelain tile, carpet or Hardwood.
+This can either be done in the concrete or on the sub-floor / underneath the sub-floor, with the finished material on top – be it ceramic for porcelain tile, carpet or Hardwood.

 SLAB Radiant Floor Heat can be a DIY project.